Additional IgG4 and IgE ScienceWhy do we test for IgG4 and IgE?

 Depending on what type of item is ingested, different symptoms will present themselves differently.
 Symptoms of an allergy can present themselves differently, including skin rashes, hives, vomiting and swelling of the mouth, throat, and tongue (!).
-An individual who has multiple allergies may also have different symptoms to different items.
+An individual who has multiple allergies may also have different symptoms for different items.
 Remember, allergies can often be hereditary, and so if someone in your family has an allergy, you should definitely learn whether or not you have an allergy.

 What to do if you are experiencing these symptoms?